BikerSam86/phi-field_correction/Supporting_Info.md

 The Phi-Field framework is not merely a new theory within the existing paradigm, but rather a new paradigm altogether—a fundamental reconceptualization of the mathematical structures underlying physical reality.

 ## Appendix A: Construction of Force Projection Operators

+All forces emerge from different ways of projecting a single unified alignment field.

 The projection operators $P_{em}, P_{weak}, P_{strong}, P_{grav}$ that decompose the unified field strength tensor $\mathcal{F}_{\mu\nu}$ into conventional force tensors can be constructed from the algebraic structure of the gauge group $G = SU(3) \times SU(2) \times U(1)$.